DGruen89/estimateCVRisk/README.md

 bp_med   #
 ```

-The different risk estimation functions require specific sets of variables as shown in the tables below
+The different risk estimation functions require specific sets of variables as shown in the tables below.
+Each risk function can be passed single values as well as vectors.
+The output is a vector with the same length as the input vector (see also section Examples).

 Primary Prevention  | race | gender
 ------------------- | ---- |-------------